-· Join us and pray Psalm 91 for 91 days.
-If you can, do so at 7 pm at night, so we can all cry out to God in one voice.
-If you miss a day just pick up where you left off.
+· Pray Psalm 91 for 91 days.
+If you can, do so at 7 pm at night (or whenever you can), so we can all cry out to God in one voice.
+If you miss a day just pick up where you left off

-· Invite your church, your “House of Peace” or small group, your Bible study —anyone you know who prays — to join us.
+· Invite your church, your (virtual) small group, “House of Peace” or Bible study —anyone you know who prays — to join us.

-· Ask them to ask their churches, home groups and their friends to join us in this prayer movement.
+· Ask your friends to ask their churches, home groups and their friends to join us in this prayer movement

 1 Those who live in the shelter of the Most High will find rest in the shadow of the Almighty.